UTRcs24/git-learning-remote/journal.md

 ## 06, February, 2025, 16:54
 ### First Update in Awhile
 This is the first update I've had in awhile.
 There really hasn't been anything of note to jot down, and as a result, I haven't updated this journal in a minute.
 We've started going over diagrams in class.
 This coupled with the requirements document has given some form to our amorphous blob of a software project.
 With diagrams, I can now more easily piece together what exactly we will need to create, and in what order.
 I also have a better idea of how to code the back-end of things.
 I'm thinking that each user will have a number of fields associated with them in the data base.
+The main
-The main Python code will pull this info and use it as needed.
+Python code will pull this info and use it as needed.
 We are going to call the social media platform MyState.
 As for my other project, I have yet to have much will to work on it considering everything else I'm already doing.
 I plan on working on it a bit more as summer approaches.
 I at least want all of the design finished by April so that I can know exactly what technologies I need to learn how to use.

+## 19, February, 2025, 13:06
+### Beginning of Work
+We recently pitched our project.
+To do that, we heavily discussed the project architecture last week.
+After discussing things, I think I know exactly how I'm going to do the database.
+I'm going with
+TinyDB.
+The overarching datatype is going to be a user.
+Each user will contain a list of posts.
+Each post contains an author, associated image URLs, associated video URLs, text content, reactions, and a list of replies.
+Each reply will contain an author and associated picture URLs.
+Each user will also have a background color, foreground color, and text color on their page.
+They will have an image
+URL for their flag.
+They will also have a list of strings which are their favorite things.
+They will have an allies list which is just a list of users.
+In addition, they'll have a messages list.
+Each message will have an author, a recipient, any associated image or video URLs, and content.